The Denson Firm

 Indecent Exposure

 Indecent Exposure is particularly pertinent to the topic of public sexual activities as it explicitly prohibits the exhibition of one's genitals or private parts in public spaces, particularly in the presence of others who may find it offensive or for whom exposure is deemed inappropriate.
-These laws typically cover engaging in sexual acts in public, given such behavior infringes on other individuals’ enjoyment of public spaces.
+These laws typically cover engaging in sexual acts in public, given that such behavior infringes on other individuals’ enjoyment of public spaces.

 Moreover, local ordinances may further fortify the legal framework against public indecency.
 These might include additional stipulations like prohibitions against urinating or defecating in public or regulations concerning attire, necessitating a minimum level of clothing in certain public spaces.